grafana/grafana-kiosk/README.md

   - to a Grafana server (local account or bypass OAuth)
   - to a Grafana server with anonymous-mode enabled (same method used on [play.grafana.org](https://play.grafana.org))
   - to a Grafana Cloud instance
+  - to a Grafana Cloud instance with Legacy API Token
+  - to a Grafana Cloud instance with Service Account Token
   - to a Grafana server with OAuth enabled
   - to an AWS Managed Grafana instance (both with and without MFA)
 - Switch to kiosk or kiosk-tv mode